bmm00000/practice/js/beginners-advanced/NOTES.md

 (it returns the value after adding 1) console.log(x) this will return 4, and 4

+ditto with the decrement arithmetic operator (--).

+//
+//

 operators: precedence is the order, associativity is the direction. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence